-Relevant has expensive expertise in PLM and IoT software development.
+Relevant has expensive expertise in PLM software development.
 As your remote team, we can create custom yet cost-effective solutions, whether you’re a startup or a multi-facility manufacturer looking to connect your global devices to a single system.
 Our portfolio means Relevant is up for whatever you need to develop.

 We’ve already run some large-scale software projects with an eye to IoT, including:

 So, stop flying blind as you develop products or handle IoT data.
 Contact Relevant to discuss your PLM software project.